Sinéad O'Connor: 2000s: Features and sporadic activity

 Ultimately, after a brief period of inactivity and a bout with fibromyalgia, her retirement proved to be short-lived.
 O'Connor stated in an interview with Harp magazine that she had only intended to retire from making mainstream pop/rock music, and after dealing with her fibromyalgia she chose to move into other musical styles.
 The reggae album Throw Down Your Arms appeared in late 2005.

 On 8 November 2006, O'Connor performed seven songs from her upcoming album Theology at The Sugar Club in Dublin.
 Thirty fans were given the opportunity to win pairs of tickets to attend along with music industry critics.
 The performance was released in 2008 as Live at the Sugar Club deluxe CD/DVD package sold exclusively on her website.

 O'Connor released two songs from her album Theology to download for free from her official website: "If You Had a Vineyard" and "Jeremiah (Something Beautiful)".
 The album, a collection of covered and original Rastafari spiritual songs, was released in June 2007.
 The first single from the album, the Tim Rice and Andrew Lloyd Webber classic "I Don't Know How to Love Him", was released on 30 April 2007.
 To promote the album, O'Connor toured extensively in Europe and North America.
 She also appeared on two tracks of the Ian Brown album The World Is Yours, including the anti-war single "Illegal Attacks".

-2010s
+2010s: Return to live performance

-In January 2010, O'Connor performed a duet with the R&B singer Mary J. Blige produced by former A Tribe Called Quest member Ali Shaheed Muhammad of O'Connor's song "This Is To Mother You" (first recorded by O'Connor on her 1997 Gospel Oak EP).
+In January 2010, O'Connor performed a duet with the R&B singer Mary J. Blige, produced by former A Tribe Called Quest member Ali Shaheed Muhammad, of O'Connor's song "This Is To Mother You" (first recorded by O'Connor on her 1997 Gospel Oak EP).
 The proceeds of the song's sales were donated to the organisation GEMS (Girls Educational and Mentoring Services).
-In 2012 the song "Lay Your Head Down", written by Brian Byrne and Glenn Close for the soundtrack of the film Albert Nobbs and performed by O'Connor, was nominated for a Golden Globe Award for Best Original Song.
+In 2012 the song "Lay Your Head Down", written by Brian Byrne and Glenn Close for the soundtrack of the film Albert Nobbs, and performed by O'Connor, was nominated for a Golden Globe Award for Best Original Song.